Skip to main content

 • any shoes, sports or outdoor equipment you’ve used.

-Once MPI officers have inspected your items, they may return them to you.
+Once Ministry for Primary Industries (MPI) officers have inspected your items, they may return them to you.
 Some items will not be permitted to enter New Zealand.
 In other cases, MPI officers will need to treat your items first – you will have to pay for this service.
-Please check MPI's website for more information about what can be brought into New Zealand.